 - I Am Not Pretty: She lost the beauty of youth when her relationship with Wentworth broke.
 She really is less beautiful than she used to be, but she almost fails to notice that when her spirits improve, her looks improve with them.
 And she always thinks people should not flatter her.

 - I Regret Nothing: She eventually decides that in spite of the pain it caused her and Wentworth, she was right to bow to others' opinions by not marrying him when they were young.

 - Love Dodecahedron: She's involved in one.
 Charles Musgrove loved her, but married her sister.
 She loves Captain Wentworth who used to love her as well but now thinks he might love Louisa or Henrietta.
 Captain Benwick is obviously infatuated with her and she doesn't find him too shabby either.
-Her cousin William loves her as well and she's tempted to return the affection.
+Her cousin William wants to marry Anne as well and for a brief moment she's tempted to return the affection.
 Her sister Elizabeth wants to marry their cousin William as well, but he ends up with Penelope Clay.

 - Missing Mom: Lady Elliot died when Anne was a young teen-aged girl.
 She misses her mother dearly as she was the only one in her family who loved her.
 It's hinted they shared love for music.

 - Nerves of Steel: When Louisa falls off the Cobb and is knocked unconscious, Wentworth, Benwick, Charles, Henrietta and Mary all freak out, but Anne immediately takes charge, brings out the smelling salts, calls for a surgeon and tells Benwick to go and fetch one, because he'll know where they are.
 Wentworth is seriously impressed with Anne's coolness in a crisis and when she overhears him saying how "capable" she is, it's one of the first glimmers of hope that she gets.